CPUjoker303/netlify2.0/content/posts/cheap-capture-card-for-switch-best-buy.md

 </table>
 {{</html-code>}}

 The card looks good and provides amazing quality, but the main point about this card is not supporting video streaming.
-Streamers can only record video by using this capture card.
+Streamers can only record video by using this cheap capture card.
 They cannot stream video live by using this capture card like other cards.
 The card is compatible with most HDMI outputs and if you want to record audio voice into your video recordings, you have to attach a 3.5mm microphone headset.

 If you find this type of capture card for only recordings, you can buy it and use it, and if you want a capture card with a streaming option, you can also go with the Y&H HDMI Capture card.